Busting 4 Myths of Memorization for the Bar Exam

 You must be able to recall (retrieve at appropriate times), not merely recognize, be familiar, or even memorize (encode into memory).

-So far, these mythbusters have cautioned you against tunnel vision and overreliance on the “easy work” of memorizing.
-But I did say that memorization is required.
+So far, these mythbusters have cautioned you against tunnel vision and overreliance on the “busy work” of memorizing.
+But memorization is still required.

-It helps if you boil down the most important issues and rules, which you can see by using a streamlined reference, and exposing yourself to past exam questions to see what gets tested often.
+It helps with memorizing rule statements and issues if you boil down the most important ones (which you can do by using a streamlined reference) and expose yourself to past exam questions to see what gets tested often.

 This raises the question: How do you memorize and remember the material?

 Memorizing for the bar exam is a learnable skill.
-If you want more specifics on memorization itself, check out Passer’s Playbook 2.0.
-It will answer these questions (under Chapter 3: Fundamental Study Strategies of the comprehensive “Big Playbook”):
+If you’re interested in specific memorization techniques, check out Passer’s Playbook.
+It will answer these questions (in Chapter 3 of the comprehensive “Big Playbook”):

-• What are 5 ways to solidify the information in your head?
+- What are 5 methods to solidify the information in your head?